2015 ICC World Cricket League Division Six: Preparation

 Vanuatu prepared for the tournament by playing against teams in Australia and the Netherlands.
 In Australia, they played against the Penrith District Cricket Club, a team in the Sydney Grade Cricket competition, while in the Netherlands they played a three-game series against the Dutch national A-team (Netherlands A).
+They also played Botswana in a friendly at Bentley Cricket Club in Brentwood, Essex.
 Their previous major tournament was the Pacific Games cricket tournament in July 2015, which they won.
 Fiji did not field a side at the Pacific Games in favour of focusing on its WCL campaign, and played a series of warm-up games against English club sides.